juhamyllari/arithmetic-visualizer/documentation/TopicDescription.md

 **Class Diagram:**
 * A class diagram is provided below.
-* A few things to consider about the diagram:
+* A few things to consider about the diagram:'
-  * The class UnaryNode is not strictly necessary (and the class UnaryOperation is not yet implemented).
-It may be removed at some stage.
+  * The class diagram is undergoing major changes at the moment.
-  * Expression objects are not very useful at the moment.
+  * Expression objects are not very useful at this time.
 They will come in handy if inputting expressions as strings is implemented at some point.
 ![Alt Class Diagram](ClassDiagram.png "Class Diagram")